National Progress Party of Armenia: History

 The party officially launched its platform during its founding convention held on 3 October 2018, in Yerevan.

 The party was the only political party running in the 2018 elections which was headed by a woman, Lusine Haroyan.
 Roughly 40% of party members are women.

 In April 2019, Lusine Haroyan announced she was stepping down as leader of the party.

 On 5 April 2021, the Board of the National Progress Party announced its decision to join the National Democratic Pole political alliance, following the on-going political unrest in the country.

+Some members of the party cooperate with the New Power party.

+During the 2024 Armenian protests, the party announced that they would not support the "Tavush for the Motherland" movement led by representatives of the former regime.

 Ideology

 The party announced social liberalism as its principal ideology, however party members confirmed that the party is not explicitly socialist.

 The party also advocates for the welfare state, increasing immigration, rural development, strengthening the middle-class and endorses a regulated market economy and the expansion of civil and political rights, including direct democracy and freedom of press.

 In terms of foreign policy, the party supports the unification of Armenia and the Republic of Artsakh, developing stronger ties with Georgia, the European Union, United States, Iran, India, Japan and China while maintaining positive relations with Russia.
 However, the party believes that Armenia should withdraw its membership from the Eurasian Union and focus on both the Western integration and European integration of Armenia.